sirin-koca/Java-Intermediate/README.md

 ### Java Compared to JavaScript
 • Java is statically typed; JavaScript is dynamically typed. </br>
-• Java is a compiling language whereas JavaScript is an interpreted scripting language.
+• Java is a compiling language whereas JavaScript is an interpreted scripting language.</br>
 • Java uses class-based objects; JavaScript is prototype based. </br>
 • Java provides good object encapsulation; Javascript does not. </br>
 • Java has namespaces; JavaScript does not. </br>